niembro64/transformer_visual/attention_mechanism.md

 In our visualization:

+1. **Token Embeddings + Positional Encodings**:
-1. **Token Embeddings**: Represented as vectors in the embedding space
+   - Token embeddings are represented as vectors in the embedding space
+   - Sinusoidal positional encodings are added to incorporate position information
+   - Dropout is applied after adding positional encodings (during training)

 2. **Attention Mechanism**:
    - Attention weights are shown as links between tokens
    - The brightness/thickness of links indicates attention strength
    - Multiple attention heads are visualized separately to show their different focus patterns
+   - Dropout is applied to attention outputs (during training)

 3. **Feed-Forward Network**:
    - Visualized as transformations applied to each token individually
    - Input and output projections are shown with their weights
-   - Activation functions are represented visually
+   - ReLU activation is applied after the first linear transformation
+   - Dropout is applied after the ReLU activation (during training)

 The complete flow visualization helps understand how:
 - Information flows between tokens through the attention mechanism
 - Each token's representation is transformed by the feed-forward network
 - Residual connections help preserve information throughout the network
 - Layer normalization stabilizes the learning process
+- Dropout regularizes the model during training

 This visualization demonstrates how transformers process relationships between tokens and how different components work together to enable the model's powerful capabilities in understanding and generating sequences.